Fair division: Definitions of fairness

 Most of what is normally called a fair division is not considered so by the theory because of the use of arbitration.
 This kind of situation happens quite often with mathematical theories named after real life problems.
-The decisions in the Talmud on entitlement when an estate is bankrupt reflect some quite complex ideas about fairness, and most people would consider them fair.
-However they are the result of legal debates by rabbis rather than divisions according to the valuations of the claimants.
+The decisions in the Talmud on entitlement when an estate is bankrupt reflect the development of complex ideas regarding fairness.
+However, they are the result of legal debates by rabbis rather than divisions according to the valuations of the claimants.

-According to the Subjective theory of value, there cannot be an objective measure of the value of each item.
+According to the subjective theory of value, there cannot be an objective measure of the value of each item.
 Therefore, objective fairness is not possible, as different people may assign different values to each item.
-Empirical experiments on how people define the concept of fairness lead to inconclusive results.
+Empirical experiments on how people define the concept of fairness have given inconclusive results.

 Therefore, most current research on fairness focuses on concepts of subjective fairness.
 Each of the $n$ people is assumed to have a personal, subjective utility function or value function, $V_i$, which assigns a numerical value to each subset of $C$.
 Often the functions are assumed to be normalized, so that every person values the empty set as 0 ($V_i (\empty) = 0$ for all i), and the entire set of items as 1 ($V_i (C) = 1$ for all i) if the items are desirable, and -1 if the items are undesirable.
 Examples are: